 Magma pots – I know these are expensive, but you won’t be sorry!!!
 I have used these pots and pans for 18 months and I love them!
 Just take a look at these and how they nest together for storage.
 You won’t find a better set of pots and pans.
 The only complaint I have is that they don’t make a flat “pancake” pan.
 Ha Ha

-Can organizer – This fits perfect in my pantry!
-And allows me stack “up” in my pantry without adding another shelf.
+Can organizer – This fits perfectly in my pantry!
+And allows me to stack “up” in my pantry without adding another shelf.

 Cereal Keeper – Pretty self-explanatory.
 Keeps your cereal fresh and the bugs and mice out!

 Baskets – I have several of these.
 They hold my jello, puddings, granola bars, packages of mixes for chili or stew.
-They are very useul for organizing a pantry.
+They are very useful for organizing a pantry.

 There isn’t an RVer that I know of who hasn’t ended up with a mouse or two in their RV.
-I would say I’m on the verge of being a clean freak, but yes, we had a family of 5 move in when we were in Montana last year and they got into so much of my dry goods.
+I would say I’m on the verge of being a clean freak, but yes, we had a mouse family of 5 move in when we were in Montana a few years ago.
+They got into so much of our dry goods.
 So that’s when I went “all plastic container”.
-Here are a few helpful tips for keeping them out.
+Here is a helpful tip for keeping them out.

-Peppermint oil – I use oils to diffuse in my house, which are pretty expensive.
+- Peppermint oil – I use oils to diffuse in my house, which is pretty expensive.
 So I bought this brand to mix with water and a few drops of dish soap to spray outside around my RV.
-It’s natural, won’t hurt the environment and … mice (and other rodents) hate the smell of peppermint.
+It’s natural, won’t hurt the environment, and … mice (and other rodents) hate the smell of peppermint.
 It’s probably not super high quality based on the price, but it WORKS GREAT for what we need it for.

 Flexible Cutting Boards – Don’t be fooled!
 Make sure you buy the ones that are textured on the back.
 They will help them not slide on your counter.
 Ask me how I know!
 Ha!
 TIP: Do you have a refrigerator you have to defrost yourself?
 If you buy these, and put them on the back of your freezer, on the inside, all you have to do is take out the food, take these cutting boards out, rinse off the ice, and put them back.
 No more defrosting!